sirisian/monaco-editor-code-block/README.md

 # monaco-editor-code-block

+This tears out comments in the form of "// example" into another column to the right of the code-block.
+This was just an ad-hoc example for a blog.

 Using the cdnjs.
 (Though this is not advised as you have to use getWorkerUrl below to bypass worker domain checks):

 ```html